21 Apr My toddler isn’t talking yet… how do I teach him some words?

 On average kids begin using their first words at around 12-18 months of age.
 Check out more on first word milestones here

-The problem is sometimes words don’t come fast enough and your child begins to get frustrated.
+Sometimes words don’t come fast enough and your child begins to get frustrated.
 Often they resort to yelling and squealing to get their needs met.
 My son thought “squealing” was the best way to get more food, until the word “ta” came along to the rescue.

 This completely changed the tone of our mealtimes and made it a much more pleasant experience.
 He is so proud of his new word that he now says it for anything he wants.
 I think he enjoys the power and control it brings to his little life.
 It’s amazing how powerful even one word can be.

-You know the saying “you can lead a horse to water but you cannot make them drink,” well with kids they will use words when they are ready, but it’s up to us to show them the way.
+Kids they will use words when they are ready, but it’s up to us to show them the way.

-So how can we help kids develop new words?
+How can we help kids develop new words?

 2. Repeat important words often